40-percent/40percent-wiki/why.md

 # Why use a 40% keyboard?

-Some common reasons to use a 40% keyboard are:
+People have different keyboard needs, but some common reasons for using a 40% board are:

 - Small boards are easy to carry and need less desk space.
 - Small is cool, cute or elegant, based on taste.